Newcomer wins election for Public Service Commission

 BATON ROUGE, La.
-(AP) — Newcomer Davante Lewis won Saturday’s runoff for a seat on Louisiana’s Public Service Commission.
+(AP) — Newcomer Davante Lewis won Saturday’s runoff for a seat on Louisiana’s Public Service Commission, an obscure regulatory body that typically receives little attention locally but this year caught the eye of national media, celebrities, political action committees and public utility companies.

 The 30-year-old Democrat and progressive policy advocate unseated Lambert Boissiere, who has held the position on the five-member commission — which regulates public utility companies and the energy sector in the state and sets electric rates, among other things — for nearly 18 years.

-The multiparish election, which stretches from Baton Rouge to New Orleans, received national attention this year as major utility companies and outside political action committees poured hundreds of thousands of dollars into the race.
-Environmentalists have become increasingly focused on the commission in a state that has a front row seat to the effects of climate change and where tens of thousands of jobs are tied to the oil and gas industry.
+The multiparish election, covering an area stretching from Baton Rouge to New Orleans, saw hundreds of thousands of dollars poured into the race by major utility companies and outside political action committees.

+Environmentalists have become increasingly focused on the commission in a state that has a front-row seat for the effects of climate change and where tens of thousands of jobs are tied to the oil and gas industry.
 Even Hollywood paid attention to the runoff between the two Democrats, with “Avengers” star Mark Ruffalo chiming in on social media with his support for Lewis.

 Lewis noted multiple priorities of his, including expanding renewable energy, strengthening Louisiana’s vulnerable power grid and tackling the state’s ballooning electricity bills — which are largely a result of high prices for natural gas, a key fuel for utilities in Louisiana.